Rayean-Mahmud/rayean-mahmud.github.io/_posts/2025-05-16-Imposter-syndrom-tech.markdown

 ---

-> _"The feeling that you're a fraud—even when you're succeeding—is more common in tech than you think."_
+> _"Doubting your abilities despite your accomplishments?
+You're not alone—many in tech quietly feel the same."_

 ---